nuuuwan/news_lk3_data/README.md

 Colombo, March 12 (Daily Mirror) - Sri Lanka tourism aims to attract 2.3 million tourists in 2024 and earn over USD 4 billion, Tourism Minister Harin Fernando said.

-Speaking at the event, he said Sri Lanka Tourism is launching its destination brand campaign globally with a new positioning and a tagline: ‘You’ll come back for more’.
+After concluding 2024 event of the ITB Berlin Convention, the world’s leading travel industry think tank the minister said Sri Lanka Tourism is launching its destination brand campaign globally with a new positioning and a tagline: ‘You’ll come back for more’.

 ...